keithdoggett/gr-pocsag-decoder/README.md

 - Replace `print` statements with `logging.log` statements to make it compatible across Python2 and Python3.
 - Add command line arguments (logging level, udp socket or file source, port and ip address, ASCII or BCD output, output to file or console).
 - Add support for other encoding types (Manchester encoding, etc).
+- Add support for error correcting on BCH codes.
 - Turn Python module into OOT module for GNU Radio?
 - Multithreading on the Python module to guarantee we won't miss a packet sent from GRC (hasn't been an issue yet, but it's definitely a possibility).
 - Add reference docs to README.